Personality psychology is a branch of psychology that focuses on understanding different aspects of human personality.

 Why Is Personality Psychology Important?

-Personality psychology helps people better understand the factors that play a role in personality.
-It also allows us to know more about how certain personality characteristics affect behavior.
+Personality psychology helps people better understand the factors that influence personality.
+It also lets us know more about how specific personality characteristics affect behavior.
+By answering important questions about personality psychology, researchers are better able to understand exactly what makes people tick.

 For example, some traits are linked to higher levels of happiness and well-being.
 Some traits are connected to greater longevity, while others have been linked to an increased risk of illness.